What Is The Purpose Of This Project?

 What Do I Have To Do To Help?

-You are invited to upload or send in facial photos of patients with confirmed diagnosis of genetic syndromes to this secure and private portal dedicated to help training the technology.
+You are invited to upload or send in facial photos of patients with confirmed diagnosis of Cat-Eye Syndrome to this secure and private portal dedicated to help training the technology.
 Serial photos of the same patient at different ages are particularly useful for showing changes over time, so you are encouraged to provide current and past photos.
 For each photo, please write the estimated age at the time the photo was taken, gender and ethnicity as well as the exact confirmed diagnosis (name of syndrome, specific test results, if available).
+A similar project was recently performed successfully to provide this kind of service to patients with Emanuel syndrome and Pallister Killian syndrome.

 What Are The Possible Benefits From Helping This Project?